-MARC DEN HARTOG Managing Director, Commercial Waste Netherlands degree in Chemistry from the University of Leiden
+MARC DEN HARTOG Managing Director, Commercial Waste Netherlands

-Skills and experience Marc joined Renewi in 2021 as Managing Director, Commercia Waste Netherlands.
-He previously worked for Corbion N.V., a multinational company where he held a number of senior management positions, Prior to this, he held senior positions at Croklaan and at Unilever.

-Marc holds a master's
+Skills and experience Marc joined Renewi in 2021 as Managing Director, Commercial Waste Netherlands.
+He previously worked for Corbion N.V., a multinational company where he held a number of senior management positions.
+Prior to this, he held senior positions at Croklaan and at Unilever.
+Marc holds a master's degree in Chemistry from the University of Leiden.